-- As the saying goes, it's not what happens to you, but how you respond to what happens.
+- As the saying goes, it's not what happens to you, but how you respond.

 - Developing situational awareness is essential

 - Traffic, Flags, Track Condition

 - Be sensitive to what your car is telling you

 - Develop skills to improve reaction time

 - Basics: Drive with a "mental baseline"

 - 1. Visualize

 - 2. Traffic

 - 3. Sensory Input / Deliberate Practice

 - 4. Focus (trigger)